chakas/TensorFlow-for-absolute-beginners/README.md

-# TensorFlow Introduction
+# TensorFlow for ablosulte beginners

+When I opened a neural network text book and saw the bunch of math formulas, I felt like "this is not for me".
+But wait, TensorFlow now provides the high-level API that let you write a few lines of Python code to get started with neural network, without understanding the hard math.
+Come and join this codelab to see how machine learning works on your laptop.

-This is a codelab material designed as an easy TensorFlow introduction for non ML experts.
+This codelab is designed as an easy TensorFlow introduction for non ML experts.
 All you need to know is how to use Python.
 It would take about 2 - 3 hours to go through all the sections.

 - [Preparation](0.%20Preparation.ipynb#): setting up the codelab environment with Cloud Datalab (Jupyter Notebook on GCP)
 - [Understanding neural network with TensorFlow Playgroud](1.%20Understanding%20neural%20network%20with%20TensorFlow%20Playground.ipynb): See how "neuron" works with Playground demo